6 Best Ski Resorts in Nevada

 4. Lee Canyon Ski Resort

 As you are sitting poolside at your resort in Las Vegas, perhaps the furthest thing from your mind is downhill skiing.
-However, one of the top ski resorts in Nevada is only 45 minutes from The Strip.
+However, one of the top ski resorts in Nevada is only 45 minutes from the glitz and glamour of The Strip.

 Lee Canyon Ski Resort sits on the lofty flanks of 11,916-feet-high Mount Charleston.
 The resort is ideally positioned to catch any moisture that flows over from the Pacific.
 On average, the mountain receives nearly 11 feet of snow each year and supplements that total with snowmaking on 35 percent of the skiable area.